 Service & Community-Based Learning

-At Manhattan College, service isn't just an extracurricular activity.
+At Manhattan University, service isn't just an extracurricular activity.
 We also incorporate service into the classroom to provide our students, and our local community, a more meaningful experience.

 What is community-based learning?